World Chess Festival (Orlando & Hawaii)

 Tournament Information and Policies

-The following apply to both the National Junior Chess Congress as well as all Side Events.
+The following apply to both the World Chess Festival - Youth Championship as well as all Side Events.

 Spectator & Behavior Policy: